 - Turn the dough onto a lightly floured work surface and knead until smooth and elastic, about 10 minutes.

 - Place the dough in a well-greased bowl, turning to coat all sides, cover the bowl, and let the dough rise until doubled in bulk, about 1 hour.

 - Turn the dough onto a lightly floured work surface without punching it down or handling it roughly.
 Gently form it into a large, round loaf by pulling all the edges underneath, gathering them and squeezing them together, leaving the top smooth.

-- If you have a baking stone, place the loaf on a sheet of parchment paper; if you're using a pan, sprinkle some cornmeal on the bottom of the pan, and place loaf on it.
-Cover with a towel, and set aside to rise until doubled, about 1 hour.
+- If you have a pizza baking stone, place the loaf on a sheet of parchment paper; if you're using a pan, sprinkle some cornmeal on the bottom of the pan, and place the loaf on it.
+Cover with lightly greased plastic wrap, and set the loaf aside to rise until doubled, about 1 hour.

 - Slash the top of the bread in a tic-tac-toe pattern.
 If you're using a baking stone, use a peel to transfer the loaf, parchment paper and all, to the stone in the oven.
 Otherwise, put the pan of bread into the oven.

 - Bake for 15 minutes, misting bread with water from a spray bottle three times during the 15 minutes.

 - Reduce the oven heat to 400°F. Bake the bread 25 to 30 minutes longer, until it's golden brown and its interior temperature registers about 200°F on a digital thermometer.

 - Remove the bread from the oven, and cool it on a rack.
 Enjoy it fresh within a day or so; freeze for longer storage.